-American model Lauren Wasser first developed toxic shock syndrome in 2012, when she was 24 years old.
+American model Lauren Wasser first developed the syndrome in 2012, when she was 24 years old.
 That year, she had to have her right leg amputated.
-And on Wednesday, Wasser told the Washington Post, she expects she’ll “inevitably” need to have her other leg amputated as well.
+And in December, Wasser told the Washington Post, she expects she’ll “inevitably” need to have her other leg amputated as well.

-Recently, Wasser has used her platform to warn women about the risks associated with tampons.
+Wasser has since used her platform to warn women about the risks associated with tampons.

 Here’s what she wants other women to know about the condition: